 AND finally, I managed to sketch the boys a few times over afternoon tea and hit my 100 target of people sketching – see here for the first half.

-Today’s sketches overall, weren’t as successful as the other two days as it wasn’t my focus, I was working in a secondary book and there are a lot less ‘iphone people’ on the ferries on a weekend!
+Today’s sketches overall, weren’t as successful as the other two days as it wasn’t my focus, I was working in a secondary book and there are a lot fewer ‘iphone people’ on the ferries on a weekend!
 Everyone was talking to friends and looking out the windows left then right!

 So in the end, I drew 100 people in 3 sketching days – and yes someone can’t add up…it was 34 today!
 They are not consecutive days (as I didn’t leave the house a few days this week) but every time I was around people I was sketching.

-What a great challenge – thanks Marc Holmes – it has done me a lot of good !
+What a great challenge – thanks Marc Holmes – it has done me a lot of good!
 I am looking forward to sneaking some time next week to write up my thoughts from attempting this challenge (what my rules were) and also generally my recent adventures getting people into the front of my sketchbook (it has been a long and much thought about process).

 Oh! big day…and I didn’t get to go around to Darling Harbour to sketch the view from there.